-A Mile In Someone Else’s Shoes: Justice Reform Activist Emily Barnes
+A Mile In Another’s Shoes: Justice Reform Activist Emily Barnes

 Emily Barnes is a criminal justice reform advocate and founder of Ignite Justice, a nonprofit group that works to improve prison and jail conditions in Oklahoma.
 Her 20-year-old son Kody is serving a 25-year sentence for armed robbery at the Davis Correctional Facility in Holdenville.

 In a new Oklahoma Watch feature “A Mile In Another’s Shoes,” an initiative to give voice to the voiceless or call attention to the plight of those affected by public policy, Barnes describes fighting for prison reform and what it’s like to have a family member incarcerated.
 Her comments were edited for length and clarity:

 I’m originally from Philadelphia, born and raised.
 I moved here about 15 years ago and have been here ever since.
 I was a single mom with two kids and picked a state that was cheap for me to live in where I could survive and raise kids and not struggle.

 My first job here was in telemarketing and then I worked at Walmart.
 Then I actually worked for the Department of Rehabilitation Services where we helped inmates find jobs.
 I realized when I was working with them how hard it is for a felon to get a job.
 Every 20 applications they send, they might get one interview.
 To me, people deserve a second chance, and that’s what made me want to get involved.

 Incarceration hasn’t always been a part of my life.
 I met a homeless man in Oklahoma City who was released from prison, had no money, no ID, no nothing, and was living on the streets.
 I said “I need to do something.”
 It’s because of that homeless man that I decided to get involved with criminal justice reform.
 That was 15 years ago.